i18next/i18next-parser/README.md

 # i18next Parser

-A simple command line that lets you parse your code and extract the translations keys in it.
+A simple command line and gulp plugin that lets you parse your code and extract the translations keys in it.

 ## Features